 Governors are responsible for making sure the school actively provides the best possible and highest quality education for its pupils, and actively fulfils its role in the local community.
-The Head Teacher, Vincent Hampton, is responsible for the day-to-day management of the school, and the Governors, in co-operation with the Head Teacher, set the school’s aims, strategies and policies.
+The Head Teacher is responsible for the day-to-day management of the school, and the Governors, in co-operation with the Head Teacher, set the school’s aims, strategies and policies.
 You can find more information on this in the ‘Overall Responsibilities’ section below.

 Our Governors meet twice a term to discuss school strategy and policies.
 We are also responsible for maintaining a Christian Ethos and embedding the school Mission Statement – Discovering Together, Fullness of Life: Confident in Christ, Captivated by Learning, Committed to Excellence.
 Additionally, all of our Governors enjoy coming into school on a regular basis and involve themselves in different aspects of school life.

 Our aim, as Governors, is to provide a safe, caring and nurturing environment where children are encouraged and challenged to reach their full potential.
 We are proud of our school and feel privileged to support Jenny Marshall and the staff in delivering a varied and stimulating education for our children.

 As a Church of England school our Governing Body consists of representatives from the parents, the South Wilford church community, the Diocese, the Carters Foundation, the staff and the Transform Trust.
 We also have an independent Clerk who is responsible for taking minutes of our meetings, and oversees our administration.
 Our Governors bring a wide range of skills and experience to the role.

 It is truly a privilege to be part of the highly skilled and dedicated team of professionals and volunteers here at South Wilford Primary School.
 The children and their learning experience are at the centre of all we do as Governors.